 (1) Authorizations of TENS supplies or equipment received from the injured worker's MCO, and all other documentation relating to the injured worker's need for TENS supplies or equipment received by the provider prior to the delivery of the supplies or equipment, including any requests received from the injured worker, if applicable;

-(3) Records of delivery of supplies to injured workers and of the delivery or return of TENS units.
+(3) Records of delivery of supplies to injured workers and of the delivery or return of TENS units; and

 Upon request, the provider shall supply copies of the record information to the requester at no cost.
 Failure to provide the requested records may result in denial or adjustment of bills related to these records.

-(D) Payment will be approved for a neuromuscular electrical stimulator (NMES) unit for treatment of allowed conditions in a claim directly resulting from an allowed industrial injury or occupational disease, as provided in the bureau's provider billing and reimbursement manual.
+(E) Payment will be approved for a neuromuscular electrical stimulator (NMES) unit for treatment of allowed conditions in a claim directly resulting from an allowed industrial injury or occupational disease, as provided in the bureau's provider billing and reimbursement manual in effect on the billed date of service.

 Promulgated Under: 119.03